The SEO guide to finding all web pages of a website

 Next, let’s configure the settings to make sure we’re telling the crawler to go through the right pages.
 To access Website Audit settings, click on the Gear icon in the top right-hand corner:

-Accessing Website Audit settings
+Open Website Audit settings

 Under settings, go to the Source of pages for website audit tab, and enable the system to scan Site pages, Subdomains, XML sitemap to verify that we’re only scanning what’s been clearly specified, and are including the site’s subdomains along with all their pages:

-Accessing Source of pages for website audit
+Source of page for website audit

 Then, go to Rules for scanning pages, and enable the Take into account the robots.txt directives option to tell the system to follow the instructions specified in the robots.txt file.
 Click ‘Apply Changes’ when you’re done:

-Accessing Rules for scanning pages
+Rules for scanning pages

 Now, go back to Overview tab and launch the audit with the new settings applied by hitting ‘Restart audit’: